What I Believe

 I'm focussed on these priorities as the surest path to prosperity.

 - Sustainable Economic Growth.
 Private businesses provide jobs.
 Government policies can help create the conditions where businesses thrive and can pay livable wages.
 We need universal broadband internet and cellphone service.
 We need public amenities that attract new residents and keep young people here – such as a riverfront park with access to the Lamoille Valley Rail Trail bike path.
-We need to reduce or eliminate our sales tax which sends business to New Hampshire.

 - Housing and Education.
 These are the twin pillars of future prosperity.
 We need housing policies that foster a healthy mix of market-rate and affordable housing, and that incentivize owners to improve their properties and make them more energy-efficient.
 We need education policies that manage costs and continue to provide opportunities for all students.
+We have two great schools in St. Johnsbury -- St. Johnsbury School and St. Johnsbury Academy.
+State education policy must support both.